domfarolino/os/05-Threads/README.md

  - `PTHREAD_CANCEL_ENABLE` (default)
  - `PTHREAD_CANCEL_DISABLE`

-Cancellation requests to a thread that cannot be cancelled become pending, and can be seen when cancellation is enabled.
+Cancellation requests to a thread that cannot be cancelled become pending, and take effect when cancellation is enabled.

 ### `pthread_setcanceltype(int type, int *oldtype)`